Huemul/trae/README.md

 trae.after(fullfillMiddleware, rejectMiddleware);
 ```

-Using the above `after` middleware will result int the following implementation:
+Using the above `after` middleware is the same as doing:

 ```js
 trae.get('/api/posts')